 - Version 1.7

-The free TestNav App is required for Chromebooks and iPad and Android tablets (search for TestNav on the Android app store).
+The free TestNav App is required for Chromebooks and iPad and Android tablets (search for TestNav on the Android app store), as well as all Linux implementations.

 The SystemCheck Tool allows customers to validate that their testing workstations meet the minimum requirements needed to run TestNav for computer-based assessments, and to evaluate bandwidth capacity for Internet and Proctor Caching connections.